EU regulators set July 27 deadline for deadline on Aon, Willis deal

+BusinessEU regulators set July 27 deadline for deadline on Aon, Willis deal

-BRUSSELS (Reuters) - European Union antitrust regulators have extended until July 27 the deadline for their decision on Aon’s $30 billion bid for rival Willis Towers Watson, a European Commission filing showed on Wednesday.
+European Union antitrust regulators have extended until July 27 the deadline for their decision on Aon's (AON.N) $30 billion bid for rival Willis Towers Watson (WLTW.O), a European Commission filing showed on Wednesday.

-Aon, which announced the deal a year ago to create the world’s largest insurance broker ahead of world No. 1 Marsh & McLennan Companies Inc, offered last Friday to sell assets in five European nations to resolve EU competition concerns.
+Aon, which announced the deal a year ago to create the world's largest insurance broker ahead of world No. 1 Marsh & McLennan Companies Inc (MMC.N), offered last Friday to sell assets in five European nations to resolve EU competition concerns.

 The EU antitrust watchdog is now seeking feedback from rivals and customers before deciding whether to demand more concessions, clear or block the deal.